-NOTE 6: The radio parameters of 5G ProSe UE-to-UE relay communication when the UE is not served by NG-RAN and the radio parameters of 5G ProSe direct communication when the UE is not served by NG-RAN as defined in clause 5.2.4 are expected to be the same.
+NOTE 9: The radio parameters of 5G ProSe UE-to-UE relay communication when the UE is not served by NG-RAN and the radio parameters of 5G ProSe direct communication when the UE is not served by NG-RAN as defined in clause 5.2.4 are expected to be the same.

-i) the default PC5 DRX configuration for discovery as specified in 3GPP TS 38.331 [13] when the UE is not served by NG-RAN.
+i) the default PC5 DRX configuration for discovery as specified in 3GPP TS 38.331 [13] when the UE is not served by NG-RAN; and

-Editor’s Note: (CR 0244, WIC 5G_ProSe_Ph2) It is FFS whether to define the configuration parameters for 5G ProSe end UE for 5G ProSe UE-to-UE relay communication when the UE is not served by NG-RAN, for example, the AS configuration including a list of SLRB mapping rules applicable when the UE is not served by NG-RAN.
+j) optionally, the 5G PKMF address information.

 5.3 Procedures

 5.3.1 General